nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 ^^^^^^^

 .. meta::
-    :description: How to install/configure FreeIPA on Enterprise Linux 7/8 with replicas, configuring clients for FreeIPA, policies (eg sudo), and host based access control methods.
+    :description: How to install/configure FreeIPA on Enterprise Linux 7/8/9 with replicas, configuring clients for FreeIPA, policies (eg sudo), and host based access control methods.

-This page is a series of notes and information that goes over how to install and configure FreeIPA on Enterprise Linux 7 or 8 servers with replicas, as well as configuring client machines to connect and utilize FreeIPA resources, policies (eg sudo), and host based access control methods.
+This page is a series of notes and information that goes over how to install and configure FreeIPA on Enterprise Linux 7/8/9 servers with replicas, as well as configuring client machines to connect and utilize FreeIPA resources, policies (eg sudo), and host based access control methods.
 We will also go over a scenario of configuring a trust with an Active Directory domain.
 The client setup will work for Fedora users as the packages are the same, just newer versions.

 .. contents::